Ariana Grande and Dalton Gomez are officially married - KESQ

 Grande announced she and Gomez were engaged in December.

-The nuptials comes two years after Grande’s engagement to comedian Pete Davidson.
+The nuptials come two years after Grande’s engagement to comedian Pete Davidson.

 Comments